jopemachine/awesome-stars/README.md

 ## TypeScript

+- [KennethanCeyer/browser-detect](https://github.com/KennethanCeyer/browser-detect) - :globe_with_meridians: simplify detecting your browser.
+- [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and Reactjs libraries
+- [thebuilder/react-intersection-observer](https://github.com/thebuilder/react-intersection-observer) - React implementation of the Intersection Observer API to tell you when an element enters or leaves the viewport.
 - [actions/typescript-action](https://github.com/actions/typescript-action) - Create a TypeScript Action with tests, linting, workflow, publishing, and versioning
 - [actions/checkout](https://github.com/actions/checkout) - Action for checking out a repo
 - [react-pdf-viewer/react-pdf-viewer](https://github.com/react-pdf-viewer/react-pdf-viewer) - A React component to view a PDF document